Seasonal Highlights on the Climate System

 'Seasonal Highlights' has been issued in PDF format since spring 2007 as a seasonal bulletin focusing on the seasonal highlights of the monitoring results.
 For monthly information, please refer to 'Monthly Highlights on the Climate System.'

-- The seasonal anomaly of the average temperature over Japan was the warmest for winter since 1897/1898.
+- The seasonal anomaly of the average temperature over Japan was +1.39°C (the warmest for the season since 1898).

-- In the 500-hPa height field, positive anomalies were seen over Japan, the mid-latitudes in the central and eastern North Pacific, and southern Europe, and negative anomalies were seen over Alaska and near Iceland.
+- In the 500-hPa height field, positive anomalies were seen over northern Central Siberia and the northern North Pacific, and negative anomalies were seen over the eastern North Pacific, from the eastern USA to northern Europe, and over Eastern Siberia.

 Full version (PDF)